Skip to content

 Can I use Castile soap on my face?

-Yes—when diluted 1 : 3 with water and followed by a moisturiser; fragrance-free versions are best for sensitive skin.
+Yes—when diluted (around 1 : 3 with water) and followed by a moisturiser.
+Fragrance-free versions are best for sensitive or reactive skin.

 Does Castile soap clog drains?

 No; it’s water-soluble and biodegradable.
-Residue forms only if combined with hard-water minerals—rinse with warm water to prevent buildup.
+Residue usually occurs only when it reacts with minerals in very hard water—flush drains periodically with warm water to reduce buildup.

 Can I use Castile soap as shampoo?

-Yes for occasional clarifying washes, but follow with diluted apple-cider-vinegar rinse to rebalance pH.
+It can be used as an occasional clarifying wash, especially for product buildup, but many people prefer to follow with a gentle, diluted apple-cider-vinegar rinse to help rebalance scalp pH.

 Is Castile soap just oil?

-No—it’s oil that has been saponified into soap molecules.
-The resulting fatty-acid salts create cleansing lather that lifts dirt.
+No—it’s oil that has been chemically transformed (saponified) into soap molecules.
+The resulting fatty-acid salts create cleansing lather that lifts dirt and excess oil.

 Does Castile soap remove stains?